Choosing a Conventional Mortgage: Information for Home Buyers

 PMI Is Typically Required Until the Homeowner Reaches 20% Equity

 Lenders regard homeowners with more equity as less likely to default, which is why borrowers are encouraged to save 20% for a down payment.
-A buyer with less equity will be seen as higher risk to a lender, and will likely need to pay Private Mortgage Insurance (PMI).
+A buyer with less equity will be seen as a higher risk to a lender and will likely need to pay Private Mortgage Insurance (PMI).
 With this type of insurance, the lender can safeguard themselves in case of a defaulting buyer.
 This way, if the home loses value or the lender needs to spend money in order to resell it, they can rely on the cost of PMI to be covered by an insurance company.
 This policy is in the lender's name, but it's the homeowner that ultimately pays the costs of the premium on a conventional loan.